-The Cathedral of Vilnius began to be erected in the 13th century under the watchful eye of King Mindauga, who ordered it to be built.
+The Cathedral of Vilnius began to be erected in the 13th century by King Mindaugas, who ordered it to be built.

 The building has burned down to the ground several times and the building on the site was rebuilt in 1801 in the neoclassical style.